Click on the links for (hopefully) pix of each bands

 of "Safe European Home" to a bare shell then cram into it as many different musical

 styles as possible.
-It shouldn't have really worked, but this time it did, and gloriously
+It shouldn't have really worked, but this time it did, and gloriously at

 A dressed up Performance followed with an equally eclectic combination of

-electronica/ska to dispense "Janie Jones" to a crowd that was now getting the hang
+electronica/ska to dispense "Janie Jones" to a crowd that was now getting the hang of

-the video screen displaying Joe in his element, that is performing on a stage.
+video screen displaying Joe in his element, that is performing on a stage.
 Grainy

 video footage purloined from cameras snuck into venues, relayed images from Clash